gtque/shrendd/README.md

   * this will run shrendd with default config
   * it will download shrendd source for render only
   * it will stub the `./shrendd.yml`
+* shrendd is, by default, put into the `./.shrendd` directory.
+It is recommended that this directory be added to your source controls ignore list.
 * you can now open the `./shrendd.yml` file and...
   * set a specific version if your project (or business) requires using a locked/specified version for some reason.
   * add a new target to the list of targets, currently the only other target/module supports is `k8s`